nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/learning-rest-api/manipulate-documents.md

 {{/panel}}

-##### Practice - Using Headers
+#### Practice - Using Headers

 1. Download <a href="{{file name='headers.js'}}" download>headers.js</a> or open in another tab to copy and paste.

-**Referring to the [Nuxeo JS client documentation](https://nuxeo.github.io/nuxeo-js-client/latest/Nuxeo.html), modify the code to:**
+2. Referring to the [Nuxeo JS client documentation](https://nuxeo.github.io/nuxeo-js-client/latest/Nuxeo.html), modify the code to:

-2. Ensure that further calls return all schemas in the response.
+    1. Ensure that further calls return all schemas in the response.

-3. Retrieve a document you previously created, using its path or ID.
+    2. Retrieve a document you previously created, using its path or ID.

 4. When your code is ready, run it with the following command:

     ```bash
-    node headers.js
+    $ node headers.js
     ```

 {{#> accordian heading='Using Headers - Solution' closed='true'}}